Building a Masjid: A Legacy of Light

 I ask you: what legacy do we want to leave?

-We all love our children.
 We want Islam to stay in our families for generations.
-That doesn't happen without institutions.
+But that doesn't happen by accident.
+It doesn't happen without institutions.
 Without anchors.
-Without a house of Allah.
+Without a house of Allah that will be there long after we're in our graves.

 And let me be clear: this is not a fundraiser for my benefit.
 This is a waqf.
 A sadaqah jariyah.
 A path to Paradise.